h4rm0n1c/NetTTS/README.md

 - `START\n` is sent when speech begins (on `WM_APP_TTS_TEXT_START`).
 - `STOP\n` is sent when playback drains (on `WM_APP_TTS_AUDIO_DONE`).

+The status socket has no banner; connecting while the TCP server is stopped yields a refusal, and connecting while idle will sit quiet until the first `START`/`STOP` event fires.

 It's designed for background-music ducking or capture automation.
 For example, the OBS meme daemon can subscribe on `127.0.0.1:5556`, mute/attenuate BGM on `START`, and restore it on `STOP`.
 A minimal consumer looks like: